VictorOnink/Lagrangian-Transport-Scenarios/src/Analysis/README.md

 - `parcels_to_separation_distance.py`: Computes distance between particles over time
 - `parcels_to_particle_number.py`: Calculates the particle number for a given `LAMBDA_FRAG` value for parcels output in the `KaandorpFragmentationPartial` scenario.
+- `FragmentationKaandorp_boxmodel.py`: Contains code to run the box model of fragmentation and size dependent transport from Kaandorp et al. (2020).

 We also include code for standardizing field data so that it can be easily plotted
 - `FragmentationKaandorpPartial_fielddata.py`: standardizing field data of microplastic size distributions